Mhadi-1382/reservation-dorm/README.md

 <br />

-## Installation & Usage
+## Installation
-1. You can install project dependencies like this:
+You can install project dependencies like this:
 ```
 pip install -r requirements.txt
 ```